cuboulder-MSD/digColl_cuMuseumSturtevantPlates/README.md

 The most common coverage string used is: Boulder (Boulder, Colorado, United States, North America) (populated place).
 If a place is shown in brackets, for example [Boulder (Boulder, Colorado, United States, North America) (populated place)] this means the place is guessed or assumed by the cataloger.
 The strings are formulated after Geographic Names Information System (GNIS) data.
 ### Subject Temporal
 The date range of the active years of Sturtevant: 1886/1910
+### Subject Genre
+Some of the photographs depict paintings, sketches, illustrations, or advertisements that Sturtevant did.
 ### Identifier
 According to repository details from [Rare and Distinctive Collections](https://archives.colorado.edu/repositories/2/resources/1679): When a numbering system that was put in place by the Museum was evident, it was kept as the identifier and listed as the folder number.
 In Series 2 most of the images by Joseph Sturtevant have numbers starting with “xx.”
 Joseph Sturtevant’s glass plate negatives, with the identifiers of “xx” before their number, sometimes have a corresponding photographic print also located within the collection.
 When this occurred, a note identifying the location of the print was placed in the “Additional Description” section of the finding aid.